Share your Stories

 • A Submission to the Government of Canada on the Reduction of Poverty.
 Louis Shalako.

-by Louis Shalako, about 7 years ago
+by Louis Shalako, almost 8 years ago

 No one is more qualified than I am to consult with this government on the subject of poverty reduction.
 A good poverty-reduction plan demands good information.